 Highway Transport has a presence on the following social channels.
 Tune in for updates on recovery from #HurricaneHarvey and better days ahead…

-Highway Transport is a chemical tanker trucking company in operation since 1948 providing transportation of specialty chemicals throughout the United States and Canada.
+Highway Transport is a chemical tanker trucking company providing transportation of specialty chemicals throughout the United States and Canada.

 Known industry wide as a premier carrier, Highway Transport has a legacy of steady growth and stability.
 Throughout 2018, Highway Transport is looking forward to celebrating 70 years in business in Knoxville, Tennessee!